tejasitraj/esphome-tiny-display/README.md

 # How to get started

+- Solder pin headers onto the display as well as the D1 Mini.
+A tip is to solder on female headers onto the D1 Mini, so you can plug in the male headers from the display directly into the female headers of the D1 Mini.
 - Copy the yaml file as well as the font files into your esphome folder
 - Modify the yaml file substitutions fields according to your parameters
   - Your device name